NnennaAI/NnennaAI/README.md

 Start with a pull request, join the discussion, or suggest a template!

+And check out 👉 [CONTRIBUTING.md](./CONTRIBUTING.md) to learn more.

 ## 🛣️ Roadmap
  - [ ] 🧪 Modular evaluation pipelines